Rushmere St Andrew Neighbourhood Plan

 See lanes marked in red on the map below:

 The Parish Council has agreed at the Parish Council meeting on 14th January 2021 to proceed with the designations of the identified quiet lanes.
 As part of the first stage of public consultation process letters were sent to residents/businesses along these lanes, a public meeting was held on 8th March 2021 and comments were invited from the public by 12th March 2021.
-The consultation process has now closed and all commnets received will be forwarded to Suffolk County Council, Quiet Lane Team.
+The consultation process closed and all comments received were forwarded to Suffolk County Council, Quiet Lane Team.
+The comments were considered by Suffolk County Council and it was agreed to designate the four identified Quiet Lanes in the Rushmere St Andrew parish.
+Legal notices appeared in the EADT on 22nd Feb 2022, copies were available at selected public libraries and SCC’s Endeavour House (Reception).
+They were also posted on the Quiet Lanes Suffolk volunteers https://sites.google.com/view/quietlanessuffolk/status/Designations.
+The Quiet Lane Designation takes effect from the 9th March 2022 in the Rushmere St Andrew Parish.
+Signage that isn’t already in place can then be put up as the final step in the designation process, bringing the lanes into operation.

 This project is being funded by the Suffolk County Council Suffolk 2020 Fund and the East Suffolk Community Partnerships and Greenprint Forum.